 - Eat smaller portions of milk or dairy products more frequently.
 Instead of drinking full servings (1 cup or 8 ounces) of milk, try drinking smaller servings (1/2 cup or 4 ounces) throughout the day.

 - Eat dairy foods that are naturally lower in lactose.
 Cheese and yogurt generally have less lactose than milk.
 This is because the lactose is partially broken down during the aging process in cheese and by the bacteria in yogurt.
+Specifically, aged cheeses like parmesan, swiss, and brie, and yogurts that say “live active cultures” on the label tend to be low lactose options.

 What if these suggestions don’t work?